John Sherman: Slavery and Reconstruction

 Besides his role in financial matters, Sherman also participated in debate over the conduct of the war and goals for the post-war nation.
 Sherman voted for the Confiscation Act of 1861, which allowed the government to confiscate any property being used to support the Confederate war effort (including slaves) and for the act abolishing slavery in the District of Columbia.
 He also voted for the Confiscation Act of 1862, which clarified that slaves "confiscated" under the 1861 Act were freed.
 In 1864, Sherman voted for the Thirteenth Amendment to the United States Constitution, abolishing slavery.
 After some effort, it passed Congress and was ratified by the states the next year.

 When the session ended, Sherman campaigned in Indiana and Ohio for Lincoln's reelection.
 In 1865, he attended Lincoln's second inauguration, then traveled to Savannah, Georgia to meet with his brother William, who had arrived there after his army's march to the sea.
 Sherman returned home to Mansfield in April, where he learned of Lincoln's assassination just days after the Confederate surrender.
 He was again in Washington for the Grand Review of the Armies and then returned home until December, when the 39th Congress assembled.
 There had been no special session that summer, and President Andrew Johnson, Lincoln's successor, had taken the lead on Reconstruction of the conquered South, to the consternation of many in Congress.
 Sherman and Johnson had been friendly, and some observers hoped that Sherman could serve as a liaison between Johnson and the party's "Radical" wing.
 By February 1866, however, Johnson was publicly attacking these Radical Republicans, who demanded harsh punishment of the rebels and federal action to assist the freedmen.
 The following month Johnson vetoed the proposed Civil Rights Act of 1866, which had passed Congress with overwhelming numbers.
-Sherman joined in re-passing the bill over Johnson's veto.
+Sherman joined in overturning Johnson's veto.
 That same year, Sherman voted for the Fourteenth Amendment, which guaranteed equal protection of the laws to the freedmen.
 It became law in 1868.